Frequently Asked Questions

 What causes the white marks on my soy candles?

 Occasionally, white marks may appear on soy candles due to the nature of the soy wax.
 The tiny, white looking crystals on the tops and sides of jars are called frosting and are very similar to the frosted look on chocolate.
 This is a natural characteristic of soy wax and should not be treated as a flaw.
-It does not affect the quality or burn of the candle.
+It does not affect the quality, scent throw or burn of the candle.

 Why is there is wet oil on top of my soy container candle?